fatihuysal88/fatihuysal88.github.io/README.md

 ## Planned Publications
 ## 2021
 * Paper on object detection in biomedical images is being prepared for Diagnostics.
 Preprint will be uploaded to ArXiv in 2021.

+* Paper related to deep learning is being prepared for IEEE Conference.
+Preprint will be uploaded to ArXiv in 2021.

+* Paper related to artificial intelligence is being prepared for TR Indexed Journal.
+Preprint will be uploaded to ArXiv in 2021.

+## 2022
+* Paper related to computer vision is being prepared for Scopus Indexed Journal.
+Preprint will be uploaded to ArXiv in 2022.

+* Paper related to machine learning is being prepared for IEEE Conference.
+Preprint will be uploaded to ArXiv in 2022.

 ## 2023
 * Paper on classification in biomedical images is being prepared for SCI Indexed Q1 Journal.
 Preprint will be uploaded to ArXiv in 2022/2023.